-Suspect in Michigan airport stabbing indicted
+Judge enters not guilty plea for suspect in Michigan airport stabbing

-An inmate who has spent nearly 35 years on Nevada's death row for a 1982 murder outside Reno had his sentence overturned on Wednesday by a federal appeals court.

 FLINT, Mich.
-A Canadian man was charged on Wednesday with stabbing a Michigan airport police officer in an attack federal investigators are probing as an act of terrorism, according to an indictment filed with the federal court in Flint.
+A federal judge entered a not guilty plea on Wednesday on behalf of a Canadian man charged with stabbing a Michigan airport police officer in an attack federal investigators are probing as an act of terrorism.

+Amor Ftouhi, 49, of Montreal, was indicted on charges of committing an act of violence at an international airport and interference with airport security.
+The charges carry a maximum penalty of up to life in prison and $500,000 in fines.

-Amor Ftouhi, 49, of Montreal, was previously charged with stabbing officer Jeff Neville at the Bishop International Airport in Flint on June 21.
+Ftouhi was previously charged with stabbing officer Jeff Neville at the Bishop International Airport in Flint on June 21.
 Neville survived the attack.

+Ftouhi's attorney, Joan Morgan, said during the brief hearing at the federal courthouse in Flint that her client would "stand mute," meaning he would not enter a plea, so U.S. Magistrate Judge Stephanie Dawkins Davis entered the not guilty pleas for him.

+Ftouhi, shackled and wearing a white T-shirt and orange pants, chanted in Arabic "Allahu akbar" ("God is greatest") four times as he entered the courtroom on Wednesday afternoon and spoke again only to acknowledge he understood the charges and possible prison sentence he faced.

 Ftouhi has been held in detention at an unspecified location since his arrest.